 After qualifying as an accountant he went into a partnership and started Ellacott Stranks & Co, Chartered Accountants.

-in Europe.
+In the early 1960s Banbury still looked and smelt like a market town, boasting the largest live cattle market in Europe.
 It was not uncommon to see cattle being herded through the streets on market days and the town still had its own brewery.
 This combination created a delightful smell of fresh cow pats and hops.
 But farming was changing rapidly.

 Farmers were paying huge amounts of money for expensive new tractors and equipment but were driving themselves around in rusty old cars.